jamco1229/jamco-personal/content/projects/Stay-project.md

   parent: Projects
 ---

 ### For UX Design Institute I analysed friction points in a Hotel booking apps.
-I then designed a solution to them in the form of a prototype.**
+I then designed a solution to them in the form of a prototype.

+why isn't this syncing?

 # TLDR —
 Don’t have much time?
 No worries, here’s a rundown of the important bits.